jomurgel/notes/README.md

 By day I'm a Senior User Experience Developer at [Alley](https://alley.co) working primarily with [WordPress](https://wordpress.org), [React](https://reactjs.org/), and the usual frontend developer tools.
 This contains snippets, packages, resources, and other lists in service of that work.

 ## [Photography](photography.md)
-Occationally I'm a photographer.
+Occasionally I'm a photographer.
 I love photography and some of the moments it can capture.
 This contains a running list of photographers, inspiration, and resources in services of photography.

 ## [Favorites](favorites.md)
 For whatever reason I'm always asked what my favorite things are.
 Now you can read about them so I don't have to remember.